goyalmunish/squirrel/README.md

 # Squirrel 🐿️

-Squirrel revolutionizes browser automation by simplifying the process through YAML based workflow definition.
-With Squirrel, you effortlessly automate tasks without getting bogged down by technical intricacies, as the library handles all the underlying complexities for you.
+Squirrel revolutionizes browser automation by simplifying the process through YAML based workflow (such as [this sample workflow](./src/sample_workflow.yaml)) definition.
+With Squirrel, you effortlessly automate tasks without getting bogged down by technical intricacies, as the tool handles all the underlying complexities for you.

 Note: Squirrel is a working product, but it is yet to be polished.
 Stay tuned for updates and improvements!